"When I'm good, I'm good. When I'm bad, I'm better."

 - The Rival: To Jayne Mansfield in later years.

 - Really Gets Around: Her characters were known for this.
+But she herself was also very much sexually active even at old age.

 - That's What She Said: It is, actually.